dlang-community/D-YAML/docsrc/tutorials/getting_started.rst

 instance, if we specified *int* here, we would get an error, as "Hello" cannot be converted to an integer.

-The *yaml.Node.get()* method is used to get value of a scalar node as specified type.
-D:YAML will try to return the scalar as specified type, converting if needed, throwing *YAMLException* if not possible.
+The *Node.get()* method is used to get value of a scalar node, allowing to specify type.
+D:YAML will try to return the scalar as this type, converting if needed, throwing *YAMLException* if not possible.